DXHeroes/knowledge-base-content/CONTRIBUTING.md

 Please refer to each project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

+Follow these steps:

 1. **Fork** the repo on GitHub
 2. **Clone** the project to your own machine
 3. **Commit** changes to your own branch
 4. **Push** your work back up to your fork
 5. Submit a **Pull Request** so that we can review your changes

-NOTE: Be sure to merge the latest from "upstream" before making a pull request.
+**NOTE: Ensure that you merge the latest changes from "upstream" before making a pull request.**

 ### Feeling and Grammar

 - Use active voice whenever possible
 - Establish a clear structure and try to be precise
-- Be brief, clear and direct
+- Be brief, clear, and direct
-  - For example If ... => to avoid...
   - Important information in the main clause
 - Simplify your language
   - Use fewer words and get to the point
-- Avoid jargon and abbrevations
+- Avoid jargon and abbreviations
-  - Define acronyms and initialisms on their first use - give the abbreviation in parentheses after the full terminology
+  - Define acronyms and initialism on their first use - give the abbreviation in parentheses after the full terminology
-- Grammar check possibilities
+- Use a grammar check tool, for example:
   - [Grammarly](https://www.grammarly.com)
   - [Microsoft Word Spelling and Grammar with the Readability Measurement](https://support.office.com/en-us/article/check-spelling-and-grammar-in-office-5cdeced7-d81d-47de-9096-efd0ee909227)